 Warwick District Council declared a climate emergency in 2019 and has since produced a Net-zero Carbon DPD which has been through Examination in Public.
-Following the Main Modifications consultation in July 2023, the DPD was adopted on 15th May 2024.
+The Council concluded the Main Modifications consultation in July 2023.
 The objectives of the DPD are to minimise carbon emissions from new buildings and to support national and local carbon reduction targets.
-Alongside the DPD sits the Net Zero Carbon SPD which sets out further advice and guidance to applicants and relevant stakeholders on how to comply with the DPD policies.
-The SPD was also adopted by the Council as of 15th May 2024.
+The final Inspector's Report is awaited after which it is expected that the Council will adopt the DPD.
+Alongside the DPD sites the Net Zero Carbon SPD which sets out further advice and guidance to applicants and relevant stakeholders on how to comply witht he DPD policies.
+The SPD has recently been subject to a statutory consultation in October- November 2023.